Circuto de Madrid

 what's above while trying to corner 'cleanly'.

-Do some laps around Sarthe if you're confused...they will make it very
+Do some laps around Sarthe if there is any confusion...they will make

 de Madrid.
 Now we're in Spain.
 Keep in mind this so-called "World Championship" has yet to go to